ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

 This latest offering from Pure Electric doesn’t bring anything new to the table, but I’m sure it will be a huge success.
-Cheap electric hybrid bikes are in abundance and readily available from places like eBay and Amazon, but Pure Electric have a nationwide network or shops and that counts for a lot.
-Factor in the 2-year warranty on electric components and 3-year warranty on frame and fork, the Pure Free City starts to make a lot of sense.
+Cheap electric hybrid bikes are in abundance and readily available from places like eBay and Amazon, but Pure Electric have a nationwide network of shops and that counts for a lot.
+Factor in the 2-year warranty on electric components and the 3-year warranty on frame and fork, the Pure Free City starts to make a lot of sense.

 pure free city hybrid electric bike